material-motion/material-motion/specifications/directors.md

 A Director should have a `setUp` method that is invoked exactly once.

-`v1` **Runtime**.
-An instance of a Runtime should be provided to this method.
+`v1` **Provide a Transaction**: The setUp method should receive a Transaction instance.

-Directors should generally be registering Intention to a single Runtime.
+After `setUp` completes, the Transaction should be committed to a Runtime.

 `v1` **Initial Intentions**.
 The Director is expected to register an initial set of Intentions.

 Pseudo-code:

-    function setUp(Motion Runtime) {
+    function setUp(Runtime) {
       transaction = Transaction()

       runtime.commit(transaction)